intentor/adic/README.md

 container.Bind<Transform>().ToGameObject("GameObjectNameOnHierarchy");
 ```

-Of a prefab on some `Prefabs/Whatever` resources folder:
+Or a prefab on some `Prefabs/Whatever` resources folder:

 ```cs
 container.Bind<Transform>().ToPrefab("Prefabs/Whatever/MyPrefab");
 ```

-And, if needed, non generics version of bindings' methods are also available:
+And, if needed, non generics versions of bindings' methods are also available:

 ```cs
 container.Bind(someType).To(anotherType);
 ```

-The next sections will cover all the available bindings that *Adic* provides.
+The next sections will cover all the available bindings *Adic* provides.

 #### To Self